 All in all, the Legislature’s commitment to water can be summed up as scattershot.
 While there were modest gains, common sense bills and funding packages that would have benefited all Oregonian’s fell by the wayside.
 Regarding what did pass, the lack of any comprehensive vision was notable.
 The Legislature passed HB 2084 to extend place based planning to address the needs of fish and wildlife but then failed to fund ODFW’s participation in that planning.
 The Legislature (and the governor) also touted the passage of House Bill 2250, Oregon’s so-called “environmental protection act,” to protect against Trump Administration-type environmental rollbacks, but then passed out HB 2437, which rolls back protections of wetlands and intermittent streams.
 It’s hard to find rhyme or reason in these actions.
 With the Governor’s Water Vision in the making (see Summer 2019 Instream), it is time for the Legislature to have a rational and sustainable vision around water.

 In a positive post-session step: The House created a Water Committee, where all water bills will land rather than being spread out among disparate committees.
 Perhaps this will help the Legislature sort out its current water myopia.
 We are hopeful that this committee will take a leadership role in protecting and restoring our state’s rivers, streams and aquifers as well as moving our state towards smarter water management.

 Learn About Previous Legislative Sessions

 Oregon Conservation Network Common Agenda

-WaterWatch has served on the Steering Committee of the Oregon Conservation Network and the Priorities for a Healthy Oregon.
+WaterWatch is a member of the Oregon Conservation Network (OCN), and has served on the Steering Committees of OCN and Priorities for a Healthy Oregon.